MTstateIntroStats/IntroStatTextbook/docs/05-explore-numerical.md

 In this first scatterplot, it's hard to decipher any interesting patterns because the population variable is so strongly skewed.
 However, if we apply a log$_{10}$ transformation to the population variable, as shown in Figure \@ref(fig:county-pop-change-transform), a positive association between the variables is revealed.
-In fact, we may be interested in fitting a trend line to the data when we explore methods around fitting regression lines in Chapter \@ref(cor-reg).
+In fact, we may be interested in fitting a trend line to the data when we explore methods around fitting regression lines in Chapter \@ref(explore-regression).

 <div class="figure" style="text-align: center">
 <img src="05-explore-numerical_files/figure-html/county-pop-change-transform-1.png" alt="Plot A: Scatterplot of population change against the population before the change.
 Plot B: A~scatterplot of the same data but where the population size has been log-transformed." width="90%" />